primiano/perfetto-docs/docs/analysis/metrics.md

 ### Step 1

-As all metrics in the metrics platform are defined using protos, the metric needs to be strctured as a proto.
+As all metrics in the metrics platform are defined using protos, the metric needs to be structured as a proto.
 For this metric, there needs to be some notion of a process name along with its CPU time and number of threads.

 Starting off, in a file named `top_five_processes.proto` in our workspace, create a basic proto message called ProcessInfo with those three fields: